785pavan/isee2019-SPENDEMON/docs/_posts/2019-07-02-Reflections and Learnings.md

 </p>
 <h2> <b><span style="color:#008183 ">Final Thought:</span></b></h2>
 It is almost the end of this journey and as hopefully one can make out from the Blog, it was an enlightening journey for each of us.
 From complete beginners to now with a good amount of knowledge acquired regarding App making, each of us cannot but be grateful that each of us decided to take this course and had been given the opportunity and freedom to learn so much through one course.
+We are also very much excited to continue developing Apps.
 <p>

 </p>